Career Timeline of Mahmoud Khalil Al-Hussary: Major Achievements and Milestones

 Discover the career path of Mahmoud Khalil Al-Hussary, from the first major opportunity to industry-changing achievements.

-Sheikh Mahmoud Khalil al-Hussary, or Al-Hussary, was a highly respected Egyptian Qāriʾ known for his precise Qur'an recitation.
+Sheikh Mahmoud Khalil al-Hussary, or Al-Hussary, was a renowned Egyptian Qāriʾ celebrated for his precise Qur'an recitation.
 He memorized the entire Qur'an by age 8 and began public recitations at 12.
-A significant achievement was winning Egypt Radio's Qur'an Recitation competition in 1944 against 200 participants.
-Al-Hussary, along with Al-Minshawy, Abdul Basit, and Mustafa Ismail, forms a quadrumvirate considered the most influential and celebrated Qur'an reciters of the modern era, leaving a lasting impact on the Islamic world.
+In 1944, he won Egypt Radio's Qur'an Recitation competition.
+Al-Hussary, along with Al-Minshawy, Abdul Basit, and Mustafa Ismail, forms a quartet considered the most influential modern reciters, significantly impacting the Islamic world.

-In February 1944, Al-Hussary joined Egypt's official Qur'an radio station as a reciter.
+On 16 February 1944, Al-Hussary made his first appearance on Egypt's official Qur'an radio station as a reciter after moving to Cairo.

 1944: Won Egypt Radio's Qu'ran Recitation competition